Soccer Drills

 Shoot from a Pass

-Server passes the ball into the box; striker takes one touch to set, then finishes.
-10 reps each side of the goal, both feet.
+The server passes the ball into the box; the striker takes one touch to set, then finishes.
 The most common shooting situation in a real match.
-Cue: first touch out of the feet so the shot is not crowded.

 Volley and Half-Volley